Interview with UK VA, Becky Considine

 What did you do for a living before you became a VA?

-My career started in the travel industry, taking me on to further customer service, office manager and project manager roles and finally to the NHS.
-I worked my way up from an administrator to EA to the Director of Nursing.
+My last employed role was within the NHS, where I worked my way up from an administrator to EA to the Director of Nursing.

 When did you first hear about the existence of VAs?

-I first became aware of VAs around 2006 when a colleague of mine was leaving her current post to become a VA.
-I remember thinking at the time “what a fantastic idea, but how would it work and how would you get clients on board?”
+I first became aware of VAs around 2006 when a colleague of mine was leaving her current post to become one.
+I remember thinking at the time that it was a fantastic idea, and I was intrigued as to how it would work.

 What was the trigger for you setting up your VA business?